zegetech/zegetech.github.io/_posts/2019-02-10-rails-on-docker.md

 # the RubyGems.
 This is a separate step so the dependencies
 # will be cached unless changes to one of those two files
 # are made.
-COPY --chown=deploy:admin app/Gemfile app/Gemfile.lock ./
+COPY --chown=deploy:admin Gemfile Gemfile.lock ./
 RUN gem install bundler
 RUN bundle install --jobs 20 --retry 5

 # Copy the main application.
-COPY --chown=deploy:admin ./app ./
+COPY --chown=deploy:admin . ./

 # Expose the applications port to the host machine
 EXPOSE 3000